 Cost of License Revenues.
 Cost of license revenues consists primarily of costs associated with product media, documentation, packaging and royalties to third-party software vendors.
-Amortization of purchased product rights of \$1.1 million, \$3.3 million and \$2.8 million in 2002, 2001 and 2000, respectively, acquired as part of the June 2000 acquisition of enCommerce, has been excluded from cost of license revenues and instead has been included in operating expenses.
 Cost of license revenues was \$3.7 million in 2002, \$4.5 million in 2001 and \$4.4 million in 2000, representing 4%, 4% and 3% of total revenues for the respective years.
-The decrease in cost of license revenues in absolute dollars was primarily a result of lower license revenues in 2002 compared to prior years and savings realized as a result of renegotiated royalty agreements with some third-party software vendors.
+The decrease in cost of license revenues in absolute dollars was primarily a result of lower license revenues in 2002 with the corresponding expenses lower by \$0.2 million compared to prior years and savings of \$0.6 million realized as a result of renegotiated royalty agreements with some third-party software vendors.
 The cost of license revenues as a percentage of total revenues remained flat for 2002 compared to 2001 due to the overall lower total revenues in 2002.
 The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.
-The increase in the cost of license revenues as a percentage of total revenues from 2000 to 2001, despite the lower software license revenue levels, was primarily a result of higher royalty rates paid to third-party software vendors and an increase in the number of third-party technologies embedded in our products sold.
+The increase in the cost of license revenues as a percentage of total revenues remained flat for 2002 compared to 2001 due to the overall lower total revenues in 2002.
+The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.
+The increase in the cost of license revenues as a percentage of total revenues for higher royalty rates paid to third-party software vendors, which increased expenses by \$0.5 million and an increase in the number of third-party technologies embedded in our products sold, which increased costs by an additional \$0.5 million.
 The mix of third-party products may vary from period to period and, consequently, our gross margins and results of operations could be adversely affected.